atude/autoscripts/README.md

 # autoscripts
-A personal collection of custom scripts for bash interfaces
+A collection of scripts for bash interfaces

 > **autovenv**: Initialise/run virtual env in current directory